Scaling limit for a family of random paths with radial behavior: Weak Convergence to Coalescing Brownian Motions

 \section{Weak Convergence to Coalescing Brownian Motions}

-The main ideas behind the proof of condition $(I)$ in Theorem \ref{omega4} are essentially the same as those used in \cite{CFD}.
+This section is devoted to the verification of condition $I$ stated in Theorem \ref{omega4}.
+The main ideas behind the proof of condition $I$ are essentially the same as those used in \cite{CFD}.
 However, some technical difficulties arise in our model.
 Namely, the jump times are not homogeneous, the paths are restricted to a rectangle and the distribution of the increments are independent but not identically distributed since their distribution are level dependent.